FRCTeam279/2018PowerUp/subsystems/elevator_readme.md

  Conversely, if the S2 is not all the way down within S1, and a down movement is given, S1 should be driven to move S2 down before starting to move the harvester down

+Update:
+The #2 method, just using a holding speed works fine.
+No PID loop required, yay!